 Plus, as the lines between our personal and work lives continue to blur, so does our use of company devices.
 In fact, a recent survey revealed that over 50% of people use their work devices for personal use too.
 This could very well be the start of a security nightmare for businesses given the amount of sensitive client data many of us handle day to day.

 It’s often said that employees are the weakest link in any company’s security strategy.
 So without knowing whether employees have been checking their email, listening to music or simply browsing the web on their work laptop, it’s a good idea to be cautious before letting that device back onto your company network.
-So what can be done?
+This article covers the basics, but for in-depth assistance consider enlisting a professional provider of IT support in London.

 Wiping a laptop before returning it to the office